tinkrmind/programmable-air/README.md

 * Balloons!

 ### Changes I'd like to work on:
-* LittleBits or mCookie like magnetic snap connectors instead of dupont sticks
+* LittleBits or mCookie like magnetic snap connectors instead of dupont sticks.
+Failing that, just plain better connections.. dupont connectors aren't meant for this kind of mechanical strains.
+Maybe old school RS232 or serial type stuff?
 * Manage power to motors and solenoids better. e.g. Arduino USB should not power the motors when no Vin is provided.
 * Make pneumatic connections via simple snapping as well.
 Individually connecting cables is so 2000's :P
 * Simpler custom connectors to make pneumatic connections.
 Aquarium type connectors are very restrictive.